Probe of Generic Quantum Contextuality and Nonlocal Resources for Qubits

-\emph{Conclusion and outlook.}---By virtue of a faithful criterion to witness the preparation contextuality in the optimal four-state set $\Lambda(\rho_A)$, we have solved the critical problem that there exist quantitative trade-off relations between the local contextuality and bipartite entanglement or Bell nonlocality in a shared quantum system $\rho_{AB}$.
-It should be pointed out that the optimal set $\Lambda(\rho_A)$ generated by the $B_2$-orbit realizability in our Lemma 1 is different from the one for the URs in Ref. \cite{lc22prl}, since they serve for the different tasks (see a concrete example in Sec.
-IIC of the SM \cite{sup25bai}).
-Beyond Theorem 1, an alternative criterion can be obtained by the single optimal observable $Q$ \cite{sup25bai}.
+\emph{Conclusion and outlook.}---By virtue of a faithful criterion to witness preparation contextuality in the optimal four-state set $\Lambda(\rho_A)$ \cite{note2}, we have solved the critical problem that there exist quantitative trade-off relations between the local contextuality and bipartite entanglement or Bell nonlocality in a shared quantum system $\rho_{AB}$.
+Theorem 1 solves a non-trivial problem that is dual to the one addressed in Ref. \cite{lc22prl}.
 Moreover, unlike the mutually repulsive relation between local KS contextuality and Bell nonlocality \cite{pk14prl,xz16prl}, the local preparation contextuality and nonlocal quantum resources can coexist with their trade-off relations captured by the two inequalities in Theorems 2 and 3.
+The operational characteristics of preparation contextuality depend on both the single-qubit state and the specific preparation procedure.
+For the optimal eight-state set $\widetilde{\Lambda}(\vec{s}_1)$ with the $B_3$ symmetry, the faithful criterion for witnessing the contextuality can be expressed as

+where the parameter is $C'=h[(3-\sqrt{3})/6]\simeq 0.7440$.
+In comparison with Eq. \eqref{07} in Theorem 1 for the four-state set, the upper bound in Eq. \eqref{13} is further improved due to the higher symmetry of the eight-state set.
+In this case, the trade-off relations in Theorems 2 and 3 are still satisfied.
+The proof of Eq. \eqref{13} (presented as Theorem 4) and corresponding analysis on the trade-offs are provided in Secs.
+IX and X of the SM \cite{sup25bai}.
+In addition, the exploration on generic Bell scenarios is an important direction for future study.

-Our theoretical results are experimentally validated using the solid-state superconducting systems, which not only reveal the intrinsic relationships between local preparation contextuality and nonlocal quantum resources in the framework of the QRD but also provide the fundamental rules for utilization and modulation of multiple quantum resources in the QIP tasks.
+Our theoretical results are experimentally validated using the solid-state superconducting systems, which reveal the intrinsic relationships between local preparation contextuality and nonlocal quantum resources.
+Furthermore, the trade-off relations we established provide the fundamental constraints for designing various future applications harnessing multiple quantum resources jointly.